Ivan Raiklin: Political activities

-2024 Presidential Election
+2024 presidential election

 Raiklin has been a prominent figure in the election denial movement.
 In the event of Trump winning a second term, the self-proclaimed "Secretary of Retribution" claims that he would use constitutional sheriffs from conservative, rural counties to conduct raids (preferably live-streamed) of Trump's enemies, of which he has a "Deep State Target List" of 350 people.
 The list has been in circulation in right-wing circles since January 2024.
 The sheriffs would purportedly deputize some 75,000 military veterans whom he claims were forced out of service because they refused to comply with COVID-19 vaccine mandates.

 In October 2024, Raiklin proposed a plan, based on an extreme version of the independent state legislature theory, for Republican-controlled legislatures in Arizona, Georgia, Nebraska, New Hampshire, North Carolina, and Wisconsin to pre-emptively declare their states' electors for Trump, regardless of the outcome of the popular vote count.
-The proposal for doing this in North Carolina in particular gained traction with some GOP members of Congress such as Andy Harris, on the basis that the impacts of Hurricane Helene are likely to disproportionately impact GOP voters, and thus affect the results of the 2024 election.
-The plan would involve having the state's Republican dominated legislature and its Republican Lt.
-Governor award North Carolina's 16 Electoral College votes to Trump; Raiklin stated that this should only be undertaken in the event that Trump does not win the popular vote in the state.

 Raiklin addressed an October 2024 Rod of Iron Ministries Freedom Festival, urging attendees to "confront" their state representatives with "evidence of the illegitimate steal" should Trump lose.
 He told attendees he was planning for a range of scenarios following the election, saying, "I have a plan and strategy for every single component of it.
 And then January 6 is going to be pretty fun."
 He added, "We run the elections.
 We try to play it fair.
 They steal it, our state legislatures are our final stop to guarantee a checkmate."